StarielIsaac/StarielIsaac/README.md

 * ### 👾 I like to play the guitar and play soccer in my spare time.
   <br><br>
 <p align="center">
-🌱 "Try to move the world, the first step will be to move yourself.' - Platão
+🌱 "Try to move the world, the first step will be to move yourself." - Platão
 </p>

 ---